MERCER COUNTY PENNSYLVANIA

 PETITION INFORMATION FOR CANDIDATES

 - The first day to circulate and file a petition for Republicans and Democrats is Feb.
-19, 2013.
-The last day to circulate and file a petition is March 12, 2013.
-Packets for local candidates will be available in the election office beginning Feb.
-13, 2013.
+18, 2014.
+The last day to circulate and file a petition is March 11, 2014.
+Packets for local candidates will be available in the county’s election office beginning Feb.
+12, 2014.
+Only committee candidates will pick up packets at the Mercer County Courthouse.
+All others will need to get them from the Department of State in Harrisburg and file them there.

 - Voter Registration Deadlines: